A NSW Government website

 The area just needs to be wet for long enough for its plants and animals to be adapted to – or even dependent on – wet conditions for at least part of their life cycle.

-Many wetlands in inland NSW can be dry for 10 years or longer before being flooded after heavy rain and then stay wet for several years.
+Many wetlands in inland New South Wales can be dry for 10 years or longer before being flooded after heavy rain and then stay wet for several years.
 This allows wetland plants and animals to regenerate and reproduce.

 Where wetlands are found